-jigsaw classroom, a cooperative learning technique that reduces racial conflict among school children, promotes better learning, improves student motivation, and increases enjoyment of the learning experience.
-The jigsaw technique was first developed in the early 1970s by Elliot Aronson and his students at the University of Texas and the University of California.
-Since then, hundreds of schools have used the jigsaw classroom with great success.
-The jigsaw approach is considered to be a particularly valuable tool in averting tragic events such as the Columbine massacre.
+The jigsaw classroom is a research-based cooperative learning technique invented and developed in the early 1970s by Elliot Aronson and his students at the University of Texas and the University of California.
+Since 1971, thousands of classrooms have used jigsaw with great success.

 The jigsaw classroom has a four-decade track record of successfully reducing racial conflict and increasing positive educational outcomes such as improved test performance, reduced absenteeism, and greater liking for school.

 Just as in a jigsaw puzzle, each piece — each student's part — is essential for the completion and full understanding of the final product.

 If each student's part is essential, then each student is essential; and that is precisely what makes this strategy so effective.

 The jigsaw classroom is very simple to use.
 If you’re a teacher, just follow these steps: